 Over the years, other recreational facilities were added to the resort such as swimming pools, shuffleboard courts and game rooms.
 Some of the older rooms were demolished and construction began on two additional three-story buildings.
 Today, this newly-remodeled oceanfront resort and conference center has award-winning service, six pools, two lazy rivers, and endless activities for adults and children.

-Flanked by the 1,060-foot Springmaid Pier on one side and Myrtle Beach State Park on the other, Springmaid Beach Resort feels uniquely private, while conveniently located just minutes from the excitement and attractions of Myrtle Beach.
+Flanked by the 1,060-foot Springmaid Pier on one side and Myrtle Beach State Park on the other, Doubletree Resort by Hilton Myrtle Beach Oceanfront feels uniquely private, while conveniently located just minutes from the excitement and attractions of Myrtle Beach.
 Here you will find a welcome retreat from all the hustle and bustle of the area.

 Springmaid is Myrtle Beach's 2nd longest pier and the place for fishing tournaments, unforgettable views, and live entertainment for happy hour.
 Be sure to visit the Barnacles Bar and Grille for great local food and a cocktail.
 Shop the Resort Tackle and Gift Shop and take home memories of the Myrtle Beach area.